maxmurdoch/flock/src/pages/products/trainee.md

         advance.
       title: Insurance when you need it
     - text: >-
-        Get cover for the big day from £6.
-All the important documentation is sent straight to your email inbox.
+        Get flight assessment insurance from £6.
+You can also use these policies to  cover your training flights.
       title: 'Flight assessment insurance '
     - text: >-
         Flock’s policies are EC785/2004 compliant and approved by the Civil